 He has written a book of fiction titled Searching for Gurney that has not been published, but excerpts were used to win a Fellowship at Squaw Valley Writers Conference, to be accepted at Breadloaf and to take First Place at Willamette Writers Conference.

-Look for Jack's new book A Soldier's Son which is scheduled for release in June 2014.
+Look for Jack's new book A Soldier's Son which is scheduled for release sometime in late 2015/early 2016.